MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ![Image Resizer Demo](../images/powertoys-resize-images.gif)

-## Drag and Drop

-Image Resizer allows you to resize images by dragging and dropping your selected files **with the right mouse button**.
-This allows you to quickly save your resized pictures in a different folder.
+Image Resizer allows you to resize images by dragging and dropping your selected files with the right mouse button.
+This way, resized pictures can quickly be saved in a different folder.

 ![Image Resizer Drag And Drop Demo](../images/powertoys-resize-drag-drop.gif)

+> [!NOTE]
+> If **Ignore the orientation of pictures** is checked, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
+In other words: If checked, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
+Regardless if this is declared as width or height.
+The idea is that different photos with different orientations will still be the same size.

-## Settings
+## PowerToys Settings

-Inside the PowerToys Image Resizer tab, you can configure the following settings.
+Inside the PowerToys Settings window, on the Image Resizer tab, you can configure the following settings.

 ![PowerToys Image Resize Settings Menu](../images/powertoys-imageresize-settings.png)